pradeeprdev/movie-app-slashash/README.md

 npm install --save-dev nodemon

+# Create .env file in mail directory and copy the content from .env.example file and use your credential

 # Create Database and Table

 Open your MySQL client and execute the following commands:

 CREATE DATABASE omdb_favorites;

 USE omdb_favorites;

 CREATE TABLE favorites (